 As in all team sports, soccer players must ultimately specialize at various positions and then understand how to interact with players in other positions in order to effectively compete in the game.
 This is certainly true for soccer where players need the structure and understanding of a formation (and system of play) to be able to properly perform.
-This understanding begins by first introducing players to the generally-recognized names for the positions used in soccer and then by progressing to more specific terms as time goes on.
+This understanding begins by first introducing players to the generally-recognized names for the soccer positions and then by progressing to more specific terms as time goes on.
 As this occurs, the positions tend to be linked to an increasingly more specialized skill set.
 Coaches need to identify their formation, specify the names of the positions used in the formation, and then use the names consistently.

 Although specialization occurs over time, it is critical that all players learn all skills and that young players, in particular, are given the opportunity to play at all of the positions.
 Not only does this provide them with an awareness of the requirements of the other positions, but it also exposes them to activities for which they may be better suited in the future.
 No young player should be type-cast by position.
 The best defender of today may be the best goal-scorer of tomorrow.

 It is common around the world to discuss soccer positions starting from the goal that the team is defending, and then proceeding outward into the field.
 The following treatment represents a full eleven-player side (11 v 11).
 All of the players on the team other than the goalkeeper are often described as “field players.”
 Many of the position names in soccer have synonyms.
 The general terms used for positions in soccer are: Goalkeeper, Defenders, Midfielders, and Forwards.
-When demonstrating a formation, describing player movement, or for any other coaching purposes, a form of shorthand is often used, corresponding to the positions identified below.
+When demonstrating a formation, describing player movement, or for any other written coaching purposes, a form of shorthand using acronyms is often used, corresponding to the positions identified below.
 This shorthand is included in parentheses after the position names.

-Goalkeeper (G, GK) – The goalkeeper is the only position in soccer identified by name within the Laws of the Game.
+Goalkeeper (G, GK, K) – The goalkeeper is the only soccer position identified by name within the IFAB Laws of the Game.
 The single player acting as the goalkeeper for a team must be specifically acknowledged by the Referee and must be recognizable by wearing a jersey which contrasts with all of the other field players, on both teams, and the Referee.
 This is due to the fact that the goalkeeper has the “handling privilege,” or the ability to play the ball with his hands or arms, but only within the defined space of his own “Penalty Area.”
 The goalkeeper may go anywhere on the field; however, if the goalkeeper is outside of his own Penalty Area, he is subject to all of the regular rules that are applicable to field players.
 The goalkeeper is also referred to as the “goalie” or the “keeper.”

 Defenders (D, B) – The defenders, or back defenders, are the field players directly in front of the goalkeeper.
 Their primary responsibility is to stop the forward-most attacks of the opponent by first ensuring that all opposition players are covered, then by trying to take the ball away, and finally by attempting to block or deflect any shots at their goal.
 Whereas they mostly play in their own half of the field, they can move forward to support their midfielders or an individual can even go deep into the attack.
 When the goalkeeper makes a save, a back defender is often called upon to receive the ball and initiate the team’s counter-attack.
 The back defenders are also referred to as “backs” and “fullbacks.”